Sylvain-Barde/mic-toolbox/README.md

 ## To Use/import the toolbox:

 Because the toolbox is still experimental. it is not yet provided as a full distributable package/wheel.
 This is one of the main objectives going forwards.
 For the moment, the recommended way to use the tools is simply to include a copy of the `mic` folder any project folder that requires the tools.
-This can either be the `source/mic` folder (which can be compiled in place prior to use) or a pre-compiled version.
+This can either be the contents of the `source` folder (which can be compiled in place prior to use by running `setup.py`) or a pre-compiled version `precompiled/linux_py3.6` - `precompiled/windows_py3.6`.
 Once this is done, simply include the following import statement:

 `import mic.toolbox`